Prostitution in Morocco: Sex trafficking

 Morocco is a source, destination, and transit country for women and children subjected to sex trafficking.
 According to a November 2015 study conducted by the Moroccan government, with support by an international organization, children are exploited in sex trafficking.
 The 2015 study also found that some Moroccan women are forced into prostitution in Morocco by members of their families or other intermediaries.

 Some female undocumented migrants, primarily from Sub-Saharan Africa and a small but growing number from South Asia, are coerced into prostitution.
 Criminal networks operating in Oujda on the Algerian border and in the northern coastal town of Nador force undocumented migrant women into prostitution.
-Some female migrants, particularly Nigerians, who transit Oujda are forced into prostitution once they reach Europe.
+Some female migrants, particularly Nigerians, who transit through Oujda are forced into prostitution once they reach Europe.
 International organizations, local NGOs, and migrants report unaccompanied children and women from Cote d’Ivoire, Democratic Republic of the Congo, Nigeria, and Cameroon are highly vulnerable to sex trafficking in Morocco.
 Some reports suggest Cameroonian and Nigerian networks force women into prostitution by threatening the victims and their families; the victims are typically the same nationality as the traffickers.

 Moroccan women and children are exploited in sex trafficking, primarily in Europe and the Middle East.
 Moroccan women forced into prostitution abroad experience restrictions on movement, threats, and emotional and physical abuse.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Morocco as a 'Tier 2' country.